aimug-org/alc-docs/main-docs/blog/2023-10-18-mlops-world-community-corner.md

 Ready to share your work?
 Let's make an impact together!

 Don't miss this chance to showcase your project and connect with the MLOps and LangChain community.
 Submit your work today and be part of this exciting event!

+For more information about the MLOps World Summit, visit their official website: [https://mlopsworld.com/](https://mlopsworld.com/)